 Death of Jon Stewart's dog prompts flood of donations to animal shelter

-Jon Stewart's tearful farewell to his dog, Dipper, on The Daily Show Monday quickly had the New York City animal shelter the pup came from inundated with donations.
-Five days later, the money is still rolling in.
+Jon Stewart's tearful farewell to his dog, Dipper, on The Daily Show quickly had the New York City animal shelter the pup came from inundated with donations.
+A week later, the money is still rolling in.

-"We're just shy of $50,000," Tiffany Lacey, Animal Haven's executive director, told CBS News on Friday.
+"We're just shy of $50,000," Tiffany Lacey, Animal Haven's executive director, told CBS News on Friday, four days after the show aired.
 "This is a big deal, and it's unexpected," she said of the donations.
+Three days later, the cash pot had expanded by another 10 grand.
+"We are at $60,000 now and they are still dripping in," Lacey reported late Monday afternoon.

 "This is in memory of Dipper, so the donations will be used for the dogs," notably vet care, training, food and treats, Lacey added.